 If you fail to do research, you may end up choosing communication channels that are popular in general but not popular among your target audience.
 The simple answer is that you did not do enough research to see that the channels you’re using are appropriate for your target audience.

 3) Hiring expensive agencies

 Tying in with the previous point, a company without a solid plan may not succeed.
 That does not necessarily mean that you are incapable of developing a project; you may simply need some help.
-While established companies can afford to pay thousands of dollars for a marketing/PR agency.
-There are PR professionals and agencies that do the same work at a fraction of the cost.
+Established companies can afford to pay thousands of dollars for a marketing/PR agency.
+Luckily for smaller companies, there are PR professionals and agencies that do the same work at a fraction of the cost.

 The team at Pressfarm can also help with the research process by providing a PR database of 1 million+ journalists and influencers.
 With this database, you can narrow down your target media list.
 The experts at Pressfarm also help companies increase their online visibility in relevant search results across major search engines.